ashmanpan/AI-Automation-Hackathon/frontend/public/docs/user-guide.md

 - Once graded, you'll see your score and feedback
 - Judges may provide comments on strengths and areas for improvement

-## Leaderboard

-### Checking Rankings
-- View the public leaderboard to see how your team ranks
-- Rankings are updated in real-time as submissions are graded
-- Scores are based on total points earned across all exercises

 ## Tips for Success

 1. **Communicate with Your Team**: Coordinate on who submits what